List of Korean inventions and discoveries

 This is a list of Korean inventions and discoveries; Koreans have made contributions to science and technology from ancient to modern times.
-In the present, South Korea plays an active role in the ongoing Digital Revolution, with one of the largest electronics industries and most innovative economies in the world.
+In the contemporary era, South Korea plays an active role in the ongoing Digital Revolution, with one of the largest electronics industries and most innovative economies in the world.
+The Koreans have made contributions across a number of scientific and technological domains.
+In particular, the country has played a role in the modern Digital Revolution through its large electronics industry with a number of modern revolutionary and widespread technologies in fields such as electronics and robotics introduced by Korean engineers, entrepreneurs, inventors, and scientists.